lammps/lammps/doc/src/Developer_grid.rst

 Currently only computes and fixes can implement these methods.
 If it does so, the compute of fix should also set the variable *pergrid_flag* to 1.
-See any of the compute or fix commands which set "pregrid_flag = 1" for examples of how these 4 functions can be implemented.
+See any of the compute or fix commands which set "pergrid_flag = 1" for examples of how these 4 functions can be implemented.

 The *get_grid_by_name()* method takes a grid name as input and returns